BitcoinDesign/Guide/guide/designing-products/why-design-for-bitcoin.md

 ## Work in public

 Bitcoin development is open-source.
 Designing for Bitcoin is no different.
 It lets you learn, grow, and exchange ideas in the same open and collaborative way.
-Learn out more about the [open design]({{ '/guide/designing-products/open-design/' | relative_url }}) philosophy.
+Learn more about the [open design]({{ '/guide/designing-products/open-design/' | relative_url }}) philosophy.

 ## Design money